 Ways to Get Tested

-Women should begin pap smears at age 21.
-This is a recent change in guidelines.
-Teenaged women do not get cervical cancer, so screening at an early age is no longer recommended. myHealth does pap smear screening for our clients 21 and older and we can also do pap follow-up exams if a client has an abnormal pap result.
+People with vaginas should begin pap smears at age 21.
+Cervical cancer is not a risk for teenagers, so screening at an early age is no longer recommended. myHealth does pap smear screening for our clients 21 and older and we can also do pap follow-up exams if a client has an abnormal pap result.

 If a person finds out they have an STI, it’s very important that they talk with their sexual partner or partners and inform them of their test results.
 Obviously, this is not the kind of conversation that anyone wants to have.
 Nevertheless, it’s something that just has to be done.
 If one does not inform a sexual partner that one has an STI, that person will never know they need to get tested.
 Also, they could pass it on to other people.
 In short, they deserve to know the truth.